 1.4 Evidence for the association between blood lipids and dementia

-In this section I provide an overview of the varying sources of evidence on the relationship between blood lipid levels and dementia risk.
+This section provides an overview of the varying sources of evidence on the relationship between blood lipid levels and dementia risk.

 1.4.1 Basic science

 A role for lipids in the aetiology of dementia is supported by both genetic linkage studies and functional cell biology studies.
 The generation of the amyloid plaques found in the brains of Alzheimer’s patients is cholesterol dependent [CITE], while the most established genetic risk factor for late-onset dementia, apolipoprotein E (ApoE), is involved in cerebral cholesterol transport.
 Several other genes involved in cholesterol transport have also been found to be robustly associated with increased AD susceptibility [CITE].